Containerboard packaging plant

 Cascades manufactures packaging and tissue products made primarily from recycled fibres.
 Founded in 1964, the company has approximately 80 production units in North America and Europe, employing 10,000 people.

 In addition to containers, the company offers multiple varieties of food packaging products, as well as protection and handling products.

-In 2016, the company recorded $4bn in revenue and earned a net profit of $135m.
-Containerboard and tissue papers together accounted for the majority of the sales during this period, accounting for 67%.
+In 2021, the company recorded $3.9bn in revenue and reported a net loss of $50m.
+Containerboard and tissue papers together accounted for the majority of sales during this period, accounting for 83%.